NBA ODDS Hub

 Spread Bets

 Point spreads are very popular in all sports, including the NBA.
-Oddsmakers set a spread to make the game even for bettors.
+Oddsmakers set a spread to make the game more even, making it harder for bettors to predict the final outcome.

 Point Spread Example